 Much has been said about the revenues that marijuana legalization might bring to Illinois.
 Few, however, discuss the costs of such a policy.
 Omitting costs is a critical oversight: no policy or business plan would be complete without discussing both sides of the balance sheet.
-It is also important to note that this study uses similar methods as previous studies by SAM estimating costs in Rhode Island and Connecticut.
+It is also important to note that this study uses similar, if not identical at times, verbiage and calculations as a study conducted with Rhode Island and Connecticut by SAM.